Ancient Greek mathematics: Mathematics in the time of Plato

 While Plato was not a mathematician, numerous early mathematicians were associated with Plato or with his Academy.
-Familiarity with mathematicians' work is also reflected in several Platonic dialogues were mathematics are mentioned, including the Meno, the Theaetetus, the Republic, and the Timaeus.
+Familiarity with mathematicians' work is also reflected in several Platonic dialogues where mathematics are mentioned, including the Meno, the Theaetetus, the Republic, and the Timaeus.

 Archytas, a Pythagorean philosopher from Tarentum, was a friend of Plato who made several contributions to mathematics, including solving the problem of doubling the cube, now known to be impossible with only a compass and a straightedge, using an alternative method.
 He also systematized the study of means, and possibly worked on optics and mechanics.
 Archytas has been credited with early material found in Books VII–IX of the Elements, which deal with elementary number theory.

 Theaetetus is one of the main characters in the Platonic dialogue named after him, where he works on a problem given to him by Theodorus of Cyrene to demonstrate that the square roots of several numbers from 3 to 17 are irrational, leading to the construction now known as the Spiral of Theodorus.
 Theaetetus is traditionally credited with much of the work contained in Book X of the Elements, concerned with incommensurable magnitudes, and Book XIII, which outlines the construction of the regular polyhedra.
 Although some of the regular polyhedra were certainly known previously, he is credited with their systematic study and the proof that only five of them exist.

 Another mathematician who might have visited Plato's Academy is Eudoxus of Cnidus, associated with the theory of proportion found in Book V of the Elements.
 Archimedes credits Eudoxus with a proof that the volume of a cone is one-third the volume of a cylinder with the same base, which appears in two propositions in Book XII of the Elements.
 He also developed an astronomical calendar, now lost, that remains partially preserved in Aratus' poem Phaenomena.
-Eudoxus seems to have founded a school of mathematics in Cyzicus, where one of Eudoxus' students, Menaechmus, went on to develop a theory of conic sections.
+Eudoxus seems to have founded a school of mathematics in Cyzicus, where one of his students, Menaechmus, went on to develop a theory of conic sections.